numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

-When a project creates a new major or minor version, we recommend that the project should support all minor versions of Python introduced and released in the prior 42 months ~~from their anticipated release date~~ and all minor versions of NumPy released in the prior 24 months.
+When a project creates a new major or minor version, we recommend that the project should support at least all minor versions of Python introduced and released in the prior 42 months ~~from their anticipated release date~~ with a minimum of 2 minor versions of Python, and all minor versions of NumPy released in the prior 24 months ~~from their anticipated release date~~ with a minimum of 3 minor versions of NumPy.

 The diagram::